 Among the most famous sights in Baden-Württemberg are the castle in Heidelberg, the flower island Mainau in Lake Constance, the cathedral of Freiburg, the castle Hohenzollern, the castle Lichtenstein, the Mercedes Museum, the spa town Baden-Baden, the residential palace Ludwigsburg, the Europa Park Rust and the National Park Black Forest.

 The fairytale castle Lichtenstein has been on our bucket list for a long time, after we had seen so many beautiful photos of it on Instagram and on the internet.
 Since there is still relatively little going on at the German tourist hotspots due to the Corona pandemic, we took the opportunity in July and paid a visit to the castle.
-Lichtenstein Castle is located in the Swabian Alb in Baden-Württemberg and can be reached from the nearest largest town …» Read the full blog post
+Lichtenstein Castle – The fairytale castle in the Swabian Alb Lichtenstein Castle is located in the Swabian Alb in …» Read the full blog post